Delicious grilled salmon is ready in just 15 minutes. Simply brush with olive oil, sprinkle with spices, and grill for 10 minutes. Easy!

 Olive oil: This is my favorite oil – it’s so delicious.
 But if you’re unsure about cooking with it, you can use avocado oil instead.
 It has a higher smoke point.

 To season: Kosher salt, black pepper, and garlic powder.
 If you opt for using fine salt, you should reduce the amount you use.

 It’s so easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

-- Brush the salmon fillets with olive oil and sprinkle with the seasonings.
+next, brush the salmon fillets with olive oil and sprinkle them with the seasonings.